 Wavefront Measuring using ALFOSC

-get reliable data the seeing has to be better than 1.1 arcsecs.
+reliable data the seeing has to be better than 1.1 arcsecs.
 The exact

-procedure will depend on the specific information required, here is a basic
+procedure will depend on the specific information required, here is a

 Setup

-draw labeled Korhanen-Hartmann.
+Korhanen-Hartmann.

-to modulus 40000 (i.e. for position N is (N-1) x 40000)
+position to modulus 40000 (i.e. for position N

-position to mod.
+the wheel position to mod.
 40000.

-- Put H-Alpha narrow #21 filter (also called `Halp 656_3') in FASU.
+- Put H-Alpha narrow #21 filter (also called `Halp 656_3') in

-- Update the slit.def, grism.def and fasu?.def files
+- Update the slit.def, grism.def and fasu?.def

-using the GUI editor.
+files using the

 - The following day dismount both the WFS lamp and mask from